 Cosmopolitan, chaotic and constantly changing, Kuala Lumpur (or KL, as Malaysia’s capital city is affectionately known by locals and travellers alike) offers an authentic Southeast Asian experience — and is a truly compelling place to visit.

 Too often dismissed as simply a travel hub, the tendency is to rush through KL en route to somewhere else.
-My advice is take a few days to explore what is absolutely one of Asia’s most dynamic cities.
+My advice is to take a few days to explore what is absolutely one of Asia’s most dynamic cities.
 Foodies and culture vultures will love this destination, and shopaholics can revel in the city’s renowned retail scene.

 Enjoy this Kuala Lumpur travel guide.

 The Petronas Twin Towers are KL’s most iconic landmark.

 They’ve been featured in Hollywood movies and are recognised as the world’s highest twin structure.
 A proud symbol of Malaysian innovation, the Towers’ Skybridge and Observation Deck give visitors a bird’s eye view of the cityscape below.

 Malaysian has a rich cultural heritage.
 For a peek at the living past, go to Kampung Bharu.
 This traditional Malay community was established at the turn of the 20th century and today it maintains its original customs, identity and way of life.

 While the country’s official religion is Islam, Malaysia is a multi-faith nation — and visiting some of Kuala Lumpur’s fascinating temples during your stay is a must-do.
 The ornate Chinese Thean Hou Temple is one of the most popular sights, as are the Batu Caves in the city’s north.
 This ancient limestone cave system houses a century-old Hindu temple.